Hera Pheri (2000 film): Plot

-Opportunity arrives when they receive a phone call on Baburao's telephone from Kabira, a gangster.
-The phone call is actually a wrong number meant for Devi Prasad, the wealthy owner of "Star Fisheries", due to a misprint in the phone directory, which presents Star Garage's phone number as Star Fisheries' and vice versa, which has been annoying Baburao to no end.
-Kabira, believing Devi Prasad to be on the phone, informs that Devi Prasad's granddaughter, Rinku, has been kidnapped by his gang and demands a ransom of ₹10 lakhs.
-Raju decides to take advantage of this to solve all their monetary problems; the trio call the real Devi Prasad and pose as the kidnappers and double the ransom amount, so that they can obtain the other half themselves while satisfying the ransom demand to Kabira's gang.
-Shyam and Baburao initially hesitate to go through with the idea, but finally agree when Raju convinces them that even though this is wrong, it is a golden chance to earn easy money as well as save the life of an innocent girl.
-As planned, Shyam calls Devi Prasad posing as Kabira and demands double the ransom of ₹20 lakhs.
+Opportunity arrives when Baburao receives a phone call from Kabira, a gangster.
+The call is meant for Devi Prasad, the wealthy owner of "Star Fisheries", but gets mixed up due to a phone directory misprint.
+Kabira, believing Prasad to be on the phone, informs Baburao that Prasad's granddaughter, Rinku, has been kidnapped by his gang and demands a ransom of ₹10 lakhs.
+Raju takes advantage of this to solve their monetary problems.
+The trio call the real Devi Prasad, posing as the kidnappers, and double the ransom amount in order to obtain the other half themselves while satisfying the initial ransom demand.
+Shyam and Baburao, while initially hesitatant, agree when Raju convinces them that though the plan is wrong, it is a golden chance to earn easy money as well as save the life of an innocent girl.
+As planned, Shyam calls Prasad, posing as Kabira, and demands double the ransom.
 He also instructs Devi Prasad to meet them at the same location Kabira has chosen for the exchange.
-Devi Prasad keeps the kidnapping of Rinku a secret from everyone, but his servant discovers the truth and without Devi Prasad's knowledge, involves the police led by Inspector Prakash to track down the kidnappers.
+Devi Prasad keeps the kidnapping a secret, but his servant discovers the truth.
+Without Prasad's knowledge, he involves the police led by Inspector Prakash to track down the kidnappers.